jlopezsa/assesment-frontend-store/README.md

 # 7. Create components <a name="components"></a>

-The components are create in the `components` folder and they are:
+The components are created in the `components` folder and they are NavBar, ProductCard and CountDown.

 ## 7.1 NavBar<a name="navBar"></a>